 Alex Huda is a Canadian-born, South Asian photographer who explores the depth of identity and belonging through portraiture and speculative fiction.
 He completed his graduate studies at The Creative School of Toronto Metropolitan University, where he was featured on the Top 30 Under 30 list.
-He began his career as a trainee producer on numerous feature films and TV series, including the Golden Globe and Emmy nominee Into the West, executive produced by Steven Spielberg, and Little House on the Prairie for Walt Disney.
+He began his career as a trainee producer on numerous feature films and TV series, including the Golden Globe-Emmy nominee Into the West, executive produced by Steven Spielberg, and Little House on the Prairie for Walt Disney.

 AWARDS & RECOGNITION